Global hyperbolicity in higher signatures: Global hyperbolicity in higher signature

-\begin{defn} A $(p,q)$-spacetime $M$ is said to be \emph{globally hyperbolic} if and only if it admits a Cauchy time function $T : M \rightarrow N$. \end{defn}
+\begin{proof} Since any level set of $T$ meets all smooth inextendible causal immersions of dimension $q$, all level sets of $T$ are Cauchy surfaces and $T$ is a Cauchy time function by definition. \end{proof}

-\begin{coro} Let $T : M \rightarrow N$ be a globally hyperbolic space.
-Then every inextendible causal map is homeomorphic to $N$.
-More precisely, every inextendible causal map can be seen as a section of the map $T$. \end{coro}
+\begin{coro} Let~$T \colon M \rightarrow N$ be a Cauchy time function on $M$.
+Then every base space of an inextendible causal map is homeomorphic to~$N$.
+More precisely, every inextendible causal map can be seen as a section of the map~$T$. \end{coro}

-This gives us an easy way to verify that a spacetime is not globally hyperbolic.
-For instance, $\R^{p,q} \setminus \{0\}$ is not globally hyperbolic since some of the inextendible timelike maps are homeomorphic to $\R^q$ while others are homeomorphic to $\R^q \setminus \{0\}$.

-In \ref{EuclidianGH}, we have shown that $T : \R^{p,q} \rightarrow \R^q$ is a Cauchy time function.
-By using the same arguments, we can exhibit a very large class of examples of globally hyperbolic spaces.
+This gives us an easy way to verify that a spacetime does not have a Cauchy time function.
+For instance,~$\R^{p,q} \setminus \{0\}$ does not have a Cauchy time function since some of the inextendible timelike maps are homeomorphic to~$\R^q$ while others are homeomorphic to~$\R^q \setminus \{0\}$.
+In \ref{EuclidianGH}, we have shown that~$T \colon \R^{p,q} \rightarrow \R^q$ is a Cauchy time function.
+By using the same arguments, we can exhibit a very large class of examples of spaces admitting a Cauchy time function.